Woman meditating with a tense, thoughtful expression while seated cross-legged indoors

 With its increased popularity have come concerns: what about unpleasant or scary meditation experiences?
 Does it intensify anxiety, or cause other psychiatric problems?
 In some Christian quarters there are even worries about opening the door for demonic influence.
 These fears were often based on anecdotal evidence.

 To provide a more scientific understanding of the negative effects of meditation, noted meditation researcher Dr. Willoughby Britton of Brown University and her colleagues conducted a study that was published in PLOS One in 2017.
-The media have portrayed the study as a cautionary tale about previously unreported dangers.
+The media portrayed the study as a cautionary tale about previously unreported dangers.
 The study interviewed sixty experienced meditators about their unpleasant meditation experiences.
 These experiences were quite diverse, and included agitation, depression, changes in perception, and even hallucinations.

 – The study did not use a representative sample

 It is tempting to think, “a study of meditators revealed they have a lot of negative experiences.
-I guess meditation must be dangerous.”
-However, this type of reasoning excludes some important aspects of the study.
+I guess meditation must be a little dangerous.”
+However, this type of reasoning overlooks some important aspects of the study.
 Perhaps the primary one is the fact that the research team recruited meditators who reported having negative experiences with meditation — it was not a random sample of meditators.
 An exception to the concerned commentary included an insightful take from Britain’s NHS website, which astutely notes that:

 “The study only included people in Western countries who meditated within one of three Buddhist traditions, and — importantly — who’d had negative experiences.
 So the numbers of people in the study reporting, for example, fear, is only representative of people who’d said they had a negative experience through meditation, not of all people meditating.”